 Otto Lilienthal (1848-1896), an engineer from Anklam, Germany, was one of the first humans to glide through the air.
 He became a pioneer of unpowered human flight by building and flying the world's first hang gliders.

-Lilienthal built several different types of gliders, and made around 5000 flights between 1891-1896.
-Using his gliders, he flew as high as 984 feet, and would sometimes stay in the air for up to five hours.
+Lilienthal built several different types of gliders, and made around 2,000 flights between 1891-1896.
+Using his gliders, he flew as far as 820 feet (250 meters), and accumulated five hours of flight time in his lifetime.
 Many of his gliders, such as the one we have on display, feature cambered wings, which means the wings were slightly curved on top to increase lift.
 Other designs used two wings, one positioned over the other in the biplane style.
 The Wright brothers were inspired by Lilienthal's designs, and the famous plane they used for the first powered flight was built in the biplane configuration.

 Lilienthal's gliders were carefully designed to distribute weight as evenly as possible to ensure a stable flight.
 To control the roll of the gliders, pilots would swing their bodies from left to right, using their own weight to change the direction of the glider.

 Near the end of his life, Lilienthal started to experiment with powered flight and built the first four-cycle internal combustion engine.
 Unfortunately, however, Lilienthal died when a wind gust caught his glider during a flight and he fell.

 The Science Center's Lilienthal Glider